Revenue Recognition Rules for SuiteBilling

 *

 To generate revenue plans using these values, you usually enter the Start Date and End Date in the revenue element.
-However, when the revenue element source is a subscription, these dates are automatically derived from the subscription lines.
-If the source is an evergreen subscription, there is not an end date, so the Estimated Revenue Recommended End Date field on the subscription header is used as the end date.
+However, when the revenue element source is a subscription, these dates are automatically taken from the subscription lines.
+For evergreen subscriptions, there is no end date, so the Estimated Revenue Recommended End Date field on the subscription header is used instead.

-None of the default revenue recognition rules for SuiteBilling use Event-Percent based on quantity as the amount source.
-This amount source is not suitable for SuiteBilling.
+SuiteBilling's default revenue recognition rules don't use Event-Percent based on quantity as the amount source.
+This amount source isn't suitable for SuiteBilling.

-When the credit memo does not contain a linked subscription charge, the revenue recognition rule for the item record is ignored.
+When the credit memo doesn't have a linked subscription charge, the item record's revenue recognition rule is ignored.
 Instead, Advanced Revenue Management (Essentials) uses the rule you select with the Default Standard Revenue Recognition Rule accounting preference to generate the revenue plan for the credit memo line.
 For information about accounting preferences for revenue recognition, see Setting Advanced Revenue Management (Essentials) Preferences.

-Usage service line types do not create revenue plans until the bill run executes because usage is not calculated until the rating engine has run.
-Forecasting and reforecasting are not supported for subscription lines with usage.
+Usage service line types don't create revenue plans until the bill run is executed because usage is calculated during the rating process.
+Forecasting and reforecasting aren't available for subscription lines with usage.
 For information about reforecasting, see Recalculating Revenue Forecast Plans.

 Recognition Treatment Rules for SuiteBilling

-A recognition treatment rule defines the criteria that must match on a revenue element before NetSuite applies the recognition treatment.
-Each recognition treatment rule must specify a recognition treatment.
-The treatment rule lookup process evaluates the rules to determine whether to apply a recognition treatment to a revenue element.
+A recognition treatment rule sets the criteria for applying a recognition treatment to a revenue element.
+Each rule must specify a recognition treatment.
+The treatment rule look-up process checks the rules to see if a recognition treatment should be applied to a revenue element.

-For each treatment rule, the criteria can be defined by the following subscription line types:
+For each treatment rule, you can define criteria using these subscription line types:

 • Commit